 Trusts, Estates, & Wills in Michigan:

 You have worked hard for many years building your estate.
-Upon your death, what will happen to all of your hard-earned assets?
-The law offices of Rodnick, Unger & Piraino, P.C. can help you determine the best way to transfer your assets before and after death to ensure that the people you want to inherit your assets receive as much as possible, in the exact manner you desire.
+Shouldn’t you be in charge of what happens to all of your hard earned assets?
+The law offices of Rodnick, Unger, Piraino & Ingber, PLLC can help you develop and implement a plan to transfer your assets before and after your death that best meets your needs.
+To ensure that the people who you want to inherit you assets receive as much as possible in the exact manner you desire.

 Our firm is capable of providing specialized trusts.